1. Introduction

 5. Workplace Safety & Protocols in Cold Storage

 The matter raises questions about freezer security in the workplace.
-Walk-in freezers can pose such risks such as:
+Walk-in freezers can pose such risks as:

 • Very low temperature (often below -10 ° F)